Luckingz/yotouch/README.md

 Instead of traditional KYC models where only institutions validate identity, **YoTouch blends:**

 * **Biometric verification** (face match + liveness)
-* **National identity confirmation** (NIN/BVN where available)
+* **National identity confirmation** (NIN/BVN via api)
 * **Address validation**
 * **Community-based social trust from verifiable human reviewers**
 * **Decentralized proofs stored immutably on Cardano**

-This creates an identity score and verification proof that is portable, cryptographically secure, and nearly impossible to forge.
+This creates an **identity score and verification proof that is portable, cryptographically secure, and nearly impossible to forge**.

 # 🌍 **Why YoTouch Exists**